 3. Third Party Damages

 In Arizona, the intoxicated driver may not be the only one to pay damages when a person suffers injuries fatal or not in a DUI accident.
 Plaintiffs also have the right according to Arizona law to name restaurants, bars and other places that serve alcohol as defendants when the situation merits such an action.
 The legal statute that allows this is called the Dram Shop Act, and it is designed to hold the above establishments accountable for continuing to serve alcohol to a person when he or she clearly is already drunk.

 Not only is it stressful and painful to suffer injuries at the hands of a drunk driver, it is also complicated to pursue your legal rights in the matter given the various parties who may be at fault in your specific case.
-When you or a family member suffers harm through the actions of an intoxicated driver, schedule an initial consultation with an Arizona DUI accident attorney at Cantor Crane to learn what assistance he or she will provide to you.
+When you or a family member suffers harm through the actions of an intoxicated driver, schedule an initial consultation with an Arizona DUI accident attorney at Cantor Injury Lawyers to learn what assistance he or she will provide to you.